CAN ELEPHANTS IN ASIA BE FREED INTO THE WILD?

 I heard there's a lot of malaria and Dengue in Thailand do I need to get medicines or vaccines?

 There is Dengue Fever in Thailand which is spread from mosquitos.
 Wearing mosquito spray and loose-fitting clothing will help to protect you against Dengue.
 If you will be traveling to very rural areas that are far away from hospitals or volunteering with animals you might want to consider a rabies vaccine.
+While we are not located in a malaria Zone we don't know where else you are traveling on your trip in Southeast Asia.
+This decision is really up to you and your doctor who knows your medical history.
+Some of the medicines have side effects.

 What should I bring?